How You Can Keep Exercising Through the Years

-Ideally, people should establish good fitness and nutrition habits in their 20s, according to Pell.
+Ideally, people should establish good fitness and nutrition habits in their 20s, Ms. Pell says.
 In reality, however, many people don't consider how the choices they made as young adults could affect them in their middle-age and golden years.

 - Pay attention to form.
 If necessary, slow down to ensure your body is in proper alignment.